Special Service Unit: High Profile Cases

 The Special Service Unit has been quietly involved in numerous high-profile cases throughout its fifty-year history.
 One example is the Patricia Hearst kidnapping by the Symbionese Liberation Army (SLA) in 1974.
 The SLA was a radical left-wing organization formed in Soledad Prison by Donald DeFreeze.
 In 1973 Defreeze escaped from prison and led the SLA on the streets when they kidnapped Hearst.
 The day after Hearst's kidnapping, special agents from the unit's San Francisco office provided police with photographs of suspects who matched the description of one of the abductors.
 Thanks to photographs supplied by SSU, DeFreeze was positively identified as one of Hearst's abductors.
 That identification led to a lengthy investigation of SLA and its origin behind prison walls.

-Another example is the high-profile murders that shook Los Angeles in the late sixties.
-The murders were committed by Charles Manson cult members and became known as Helter Skelter.
-During the investigation into the cult, SSU special agents were requested by Los Angeles Police to interview Bruce Davis, a Manson follower.
-He had been convicted of the 1969 Gary Hinman murder in Los Angeles.
-Davis was a Manson devotee whom police were trying to turn as an informant into many of the open murders linked to the Manson Family.

-On January 26, 2001, San Francisco resident Diane Whipple was attacked and killed by two large Presa Canario dogs in the hallway of her apartment building.
+Another notable example is the high-profile murders that shook Los Angeles in the late 1960s.
+Members of Charles Manson's cult, known for the term "Helter Skelter," were responsible for these brutal killings.
+During the investigation into the cult, special agents from the SSU were called upon by the Los Angeles Police Department to interview Bruce Davis, a follower of Manson.
+Davis had been convicted of the 1969 murder of Gary Hinman in Los Angeles.
+Law enforcement attempted to persuade Davis, a devoted member of Manson's group, to become an informant regarding several unsolved murders linked to the Manson Family.On January 26, 2001, San Francisco resident Diane Whipple was attacked and killed by two large presa canario dogs in the hallway of her apartment building.
 The dogs, Bane and Hera, were owned by Whipple's neighbors, Marjorie Knoller and Robert Noel.
-The dogs' actual owner, Paul Schneider, was a high-ranking member of the Brotherhood prisongang serving a life sentence in Pelican Bay State Prison.
+The dogs' actual owner, Paul Schneider, was a high-ranking member of the Aryan Brotherhood prison gang serving a life sentence in Pelican Bay State Prison.
 The Special Service Unit had been investigating the Aryan Brotherhood and its illegal dog breeding business for several months before the death of Whipple.
 SSU assisted local law enforcement during the investigation and prosecution of Knoller and Noel.